 If you think that you need a data-driven graphic or an interactive map on your website ask yourself these questions:

-- How does the feature fit with my overall objectives for the website?
+- How does the feature fit with my overall objectives?

 - What is the budget for this graphic (both money and time)?